 For example, in aquatic systems—where top-down forces are generally more influential compared to terrestrial systems (Shurin et al. 2005)—many studies suggest that the resource peak is controlled by release from, or predation by, a consumer (Carpenter and Kitchell 1996; Shurin and Seabloom 2005; Borer et al. 2006).
 This is a very different hypothesis from others that suggest seasonality in the environment produces the resource peak (Hampton et al. 2006).
 In terrestrial systems, the relative contribution of direct vs. indirect effects on consumer dynamics remains poorly understood (e.g. Boggs and Inouye 2012) and these two hypotheses can result in different types of effects on population dynamics.
+If resource peaks are controlled by enemy release rather than abiotic factors, then the first assumption of the hypothesis is unlikely to be met and the subsequent predictions from the Cushing hypothesis are unlikely to hold.

 The diversity of ecological theory that can produce the basic shape of the Cushing curve means that different researchers may collect very different data depending on what mechanism they suspect underlies the curve in their particular system or what their main objective is.
 Researchers studying the hypothesis from the lens of life history theory require per capita estimates of fitness, including measurements of fecundity and mortality, and how they vary across ontogeny; such measurements allow researchers to assess fitness consequences at the level of selection (i.e., the individual) and to directly link any fitness changes to timing.
-Studies addressing the Cushing hypothesis from the perspective of food web theory requiree more equivalent data on the consumer and resource but do not require per capita fitness consequences for the consumer.
+Studies addressing the Cushing hypothesis from the perspective of food web theory require equivalent data on the consumer and resource but do not require per capita fitness consequences for the consumer.